 Jarvis is a graduate of Embry-Riddle Aeronautical University, receiving a Bachelor’s Degree in Aeronautical Science with honors as Class Speaker at commencement ceremonies.
-Jarvis holds an Air Transport Pilot license and flies corporate jet and turboprop aircraft on a regular basis.
-Jarvis also holds a US Coast Guard 50 Ton Master’s License, allowing him to Captain several yachts around the California and Mexican waters, as well as extensive Caribbean tours.
+Jarvis is a Captain of both air and sea, holding an FAA Air Transport Pilot license and type rating to fly private jets, and a US Coast Guard Master License (Yacht Captain), allowing his experiences as Captain of yachts around California, Mexico and extensive Caribbean tours.

 Jarvis continues to write about his adventures on the sea and in the sky.
-In 1985, Jarvis survived a aerobatic bi-plane crash where he adapted an old pilot’s adage to “any landing you can crawl away from, on fire, with broken arms and legs, is a good one.”
-His sense of humor is both inspirational and thought provoking with his particular insight to the generosity we are given with each day of our lives.
+In 1985, Jarvis survived an aerobatic biplane crash where he adapted an old pilot’s adage to “any landing you can crawl away from with broken arms and legs—on fire—is a good one.”
+His sense of humor is both inspirational and thought-provoking, with an extraordinarily rare insight into the generosity we are given with each extended day of our fragile lives.

-An active member of Southern California Writers Association, Jarvis lives in his birth-town of Newport Beach, California.
-Jarvis is happily married with four adult children.
+An active member of Southern California Writers Association, Jarvis resides in his birth-town of Newport Beach, California, where he is happily married with four adult children.